How did you get the name Left Foot Charley?

 We are fortunate to buy our grapes from guys who love wine, relish in a challenge, and own parcels of land well suited to raising vines.
 Our terrain is varied.
 The glaciers carved out pastoral rolling hills but their retreat also dictated that the vineyards sites must be carefully chosen.
 We look for west and south facing slopes, conditions which help the vines capture the precious glow of the sun.

 Each vineyard has a story to tell and it is being told right now in the wine.
 Follow the wines and you will hear an unwritten tale.
-To learn more about our specific vineyards and farmers, visit our Meet The Farmers page.

 How can you grow grapes in Michigan?
 It’s too darned cold!